Ind vs SL: Limited-overs series to be rescheduled as precautionary measure | Sports-Games

 Sri Lanka squad was slated to come out of quarantine and enter a bio-bubble on Friday, but will now be forced to spend at least two more days in isolation.
 Hence questions are being raised on whether the Sri Lanka squad will be able to take the field for the ODI series as the hosts board wants to extend the quarantine period of the players.

-Sri Lanka Cricket (SLC) is set to roll out the new dates for the matches to the Board of Control for Cricket in India (BCCI) on Saturday.
+Sri Lanka Cricket (SLC) is set to roll out the new dates for the matches to the BCC on Saturday.
 Earlier, three England players testing positive for COVID-19 had sent alarm bells ringing as Sri Lanka last played against the English squad.

 Sri Lanka last played against England in three ODIs and three T20Is and the cricketers returned to Sri Lanka on Tuesday evening.
 Sri Lanka failed to win a single match on their tour to England after they suffered a 3-0 defeat in T20Is and a 2-0 in the ODI series.
 (ANI)